krestfield/docs/ezcert/email_settings.md

+> If this is the first time you are testing emails - ensure you have created a new user or have updated the default admin user's email address.
+Otherwise emails will be sent to the default bogus email address

 ### Server Settings

 The email server can be a local SMTP gateway or an internet provided service.
 This service should be able to provide the details required below